khalid-hussain/shaheen/chap6.md

 Rabia's face lit up with red and white waves of bashfulness.
 She could not give any reply to Angela.
-Angela said again,"Rabia, we both are in the same boat but when I take Bashir Bin Hassan's name you scold me and your condition is such that by the mere imagination of departure from this place your face dries up.
+Angela said again,"Rabia, we both are in the same boat but when I take Bashir bin Hassan's name you scold me and your condition is such that by the mere imagination of departure from this place your face dries up.
 Tell me honestly are you not fond of the Frontier Falcon?"